ShiroNek0/CRW/README.md

 ## Quick Install
 Once you've downloaded the boilerplate and installed all the prerequisites, you're just a few steps away from starting to develop your MEAN application.

 The first thing you should do is install the Node.js dependencies.
 The boilerplate comes pre-bundled with a package.json file that contains the list of modules you need to start your application.
-To learn more about the modules installed visit the npm & Package.json section.
+To learn more about the modules installed visit the NPM & Package.json section.

 To install Node.js dependencies you're going to use npm again.
 In the application folder run this in the command-line: